 Known for their rich culture and interesting ancient folklore of mythical creatures, elves and trolls - Icelandic people like to wine and dine with their tourists surrounded by a little history.
-Be prepared to learn all about the myths and legends that shaped the Icelandic lands whilst tasting the local cuisine that kept them alive all these years.
+Be prepared to learn all about the myths and legends that shaped the Icelandic lands whilst tasting the local cuisine.

 2. Jump into a Geothermal Pool in Reykjavik

 Find natural geothermal pools and Blue Lagoons in Iceland

 Entering a geothermal pool, enriched with a richness in silica, algae, and mineral salt combined with heat at approximately 40°C, is a must-do when visiting Iceland in the summer.
 Believed to strengthen the youth of the body - the geothermal waters and their natural minerals soothe aching muscles and relax the mind, either as a special treat or after a glorious hike in the surrounding landscapes.